An inner class is a class defined inside another class. It is mainly used

 Practical Use Case of Inner Classes

-Inner classes are useful for modeling components that belong to a larger object.
+Inner classes are highly useful for modeling sub-components that inherently

 Example: Using an inner class to represent a laptop’s battery